soxueren/atsd/api/sql/README.md

 | nurswgvml006    | 2016-06-16T13:00:27.000Z | null           | 73620.0  |
 ```

-`time` and `datetime` column are interchangeable and may be used as equivalents, for example in the `GROUP BY` clause and `SELECT` expression.
+`time` and `datetime` column are interchangeable and can be used as equivalents, for example in the `GROUP BY` clause and `SELECT` expression.

 ```sql
 SELECT entity, datetime, count(*)